skellis46/slipbox/improvisation and the threshold of the self.md

 - movement as a bias.
 That we in dance are training this bias (indeed this is what training can be thought to be).
 See also [[everything is becoming otherwise]]. also on this point see Spira below: [[#^b57941]]

 > Although this sounds complicated, we are all intimately familiar with the role of precision weighting in perception.
-Increasing the estimated precision of sensory signals is nothing other than ‘paying attention'.
-When you pay attention to something – for example, really trying to see whether a gorilla is out there in the distance – your brain is increasing the precision weighting on the corresponding sensory signals, which is equivalent to increasing their estimated reliability, or turning up their ‘gain'.
+Increasing the estimated precision of sensory signals is nothing other than 'paying attention'.
+When you pay attention to something – for example, really trying to see whether a gorilla is out there in the distance – your brain is increasing the precision weighting on the corresponding sensory signals, which is equivalent to increasing their estimated reliability, or turning up their 'gain'.
 Thinking about attention this way can explain why sometimes we don't see things, even if they are in plain view, and even if we are looking right at them. [@seth-2021-being]

 > If we think that we know something objective about ourselves or the world, then whatever that something is that we think we know, will condition our subsequent enquiry into the nature of experience.[@spira-2008-transparency] ^b57941